lewisharris/Eatwell/README.md

 ## User Story

-I want somewhere to track food intake for the day by creating, editing food entries and tracking calories, and tracking my weight/BMI.git status
+I want somewhere to track food intake for the day by creating, editing food entries and tracking calories, and tracking my weight/BMI

 ### Acceptance Criteria